nickgraffis/owm.js/README.md

 # 🌤️ Open Weather Map wrapper for javascript.
-## The goal was to create a tool that was dead simple to use.
-And didn't do too much.
+## The goal was to create a tool that was dead simple to use and didn't do too much.

 ## Quick Demo:
 ```javascript